CyberCogz311/Civic-Engagement-App/CONTRIBUTING.md

 # Command to run tests (add your specific test command here)

 Questions or Feedback?
-If you have any questions, feel free to reach out via [your contact method] (see below).
+If you have any questions, feel free to reach out via lancecamelotsiriusb@gmail.com (see below).
 We appreciate all contributions!

 Thank you for your help!